-It is well known and widely reported that regulations have grown in scope, density, interrelation and complication since those mad, dreamy Eighties days when rules were for birds and the Randian spirit of Aleister Crowley was the dominant fingerpost showing the way towards market governance.
+It is well-known and widely reported that regulations have grown in scope, density, interrelation and complication since those mad, dreamy Eighties days when rules were for birds and the Randian spirit of Aleister Crowley was the dominant fingerpost showing the way to the future:

 “Do what thou wilt shall be the whole of the Law”.

 Modern finance was once unexplored: broken-fenced frontiers everywhere you looked, and you were free to wander the hinterland, scalping unwitting customers — “ripping customers’ faces off” was the vogue term — unrestrained by official hand.

 This, contemporary thought leaders believed, was best for everyone, in the long run.
 “Government is not the solution to our problem; government is the problem,” Ronald Reagan once famously put it.
 Javier Milei , but he feels like a man out of time.

 For in recent times — President Milei’s remarks notwithstanding — this carefree impulse has fallen on stony ground.
 Of course it has: to survive its auto-destruction, any new programme must self-organise: its founding spirit of optimistic anarchy will resolve into well-meant, gentle governance which, in time, will freeze into an impenetrable tundra of rules, etiquettes and ways of behaving, all loosely calculated to maintain and strengthen the power structure as it emerges around the programme.

 This happened to the nineteen-fifties, to rock ’n’ roll, to the internet, it’s happening to crypto right now and, if Skynet doesn’t happen first, it will happen to AI before long.